A survey on the skew energy of oriented graphs: General bounds for the skew energy

 Applying the above lemma, Gong and Xu in \cite{GX} characterized the underlying graphs of all $3$-regular oriented graphs with optimum skew energy.
 They also gave the corresponding orientations for every underlying graph, respectively, and further proved that such orientation is unique for every underlying graph. \begin{thm}\cite{GX} Let $G^\sigma$ be a $3$-regular optimum skew energy oriented graph.
 Then the underlying graph $G$ is either the complete graph $K_4$ or the hypercube $Q_3$. \end{thm} \begin{thm}\cite{GX} Let $G^\sigma$ be a $3$-regular optimum skew energy oriented graph.
 Then $G^\sigma$ (under switching-equivalent) is either $K_4^\sigma$ or $Q_3^\sigma$ depicted in Figure \ref{Fig1}. \end{thm}

-Recently, Chen Li and Lian in \cite{CLL2} determined the underlying graphs of all $4$-regular oriented graphs with optimum skew energy and gave orientations of these underlying graphs such that the skew energies of the resultant oriented graphs indeed attain optimum. \begin{thm}\cite{CLL2} Let $G$ be a $4$-regular graph.
+Recently, Chen, Li and Lian in \cite{CLL2} determined the underlying graphs of all $4$-regular oriented graphs with optimum skew energy and gave orientations of these underlying graphs such that the skew energies of the resultant oriented graphs indeed attain optimum.
+The reader can be also referred to \cite{Lian} for details. \begin{thm}\cite{CLL2} Let $G$ be a $4$-regular graph.
 Then $G$ has an optimum orientation if and only if $G$ is a graph of $\mathcal{F}$, which consists of the underlying graphs of all oriented graphs in Figures \ref{Fig2}, \ref{Fig3} and \ref{Fig4}, i.e., $G_1$, $G_2$, $G_3$, the hypercube $Q_4$, the graph $\mathcal{G}_i$ for any positive integer $i$ and the graph $\mathcal{H}_j$ for any positive integer $j$. \end{thm} \begin{thm}\cite{CLL2} Every oriented graph in Figures \ref{Fig2}, \ref{Fig3} and \ref{Fig4} has the optimum skew energy. \end{thm}

 We point out that Gong, Zhong and Xu \cite{GZX} also independently obtained the same result for the $4$-regular optimum skew energy oriented graph.

 For any given positive integers $n$ and $k$ with $n>k\geq 5$, it is not easy to characterize all $k$-regular graphs on order $n$ that have an orientation $G^\sigma$ such that $\mathcal{E}_S(G^\sigma)=n\sqrt{k}$.
 But it can be established that for any positive integer $k\geq 3$, there exists a connected $k$-regular graph $G$ that has an orientation $G^\sigma$ such that $\mathcal{E}_S(G^\sigma)=n\sqrt{k}$, namely, the hypercube $Q_k$.
 Recall that the hypercube $Q_k$ of dimension $k$ is defined recursively in terms of the Cartesian product of graphs as follows: